 Use one of the following methods to set up device owner (DO) provisioning.

-DO provisioning via NFC is similar to the profile owner method but requires more bootstrapping.
-To use this method, NFC bump the device during the initial setup step (i.e., first page of the setup wizard).
+DO provisioning using NFC is similar to other device owner provisioning methods (such as provisioning using cloud services or a QR code) but requires more bootstrapping.
+To use this method, NFC bump the device during the initial setup step (first page of the setup wizard).
 This low-touch flow configures Wi-Fi, installs the DPC, and sets the DPC as device owner.

 A typical NFC bundle includes the following: